Turning 40 Was All Fun & Games Until…

 When we were younger, our unpleasant feelings had to be due to our hormones and periods.
 And now every unwanted emotional response just has to be due to the onset of menopause.
 If you find yourself saying this to a woman over forty, it’s highly likely that you are the cause of her anger, and that her moodiness has nothing to do with menopause at all.

 I don’t know how many times I’ve had younger women tell me that I remind them of their mothers.
 I truly hate it when this happens.
 It’s so awkward, and kind of gross.
 It immediately sets up a dynamic that feels super unhealthy.
 I am not your mother.

-Unfortunately younger women aren’t the only ones who bring their mommy issues into play.
+Unfortunately, younger women aren’t the only ones who bring their mommy issues into play.
 While it’s nice to be hit on by younger men…things can start feeling gross real fast when a guy mistakes an older woman he’s dating for someone who wants to bottle feed diaper them.
-(This doesn’t apply to people with those very real kinks…but seriously, join a group to find that special person.
+(I’m not trying to kink shame anyone…but seriously, join a group to find that special person.
 Leave the rest of us alone.)

 Bottom line?
-I’m not your mother and I don’t want to hear about your mommy issues.
+I’m not your mother and I don’t want to hear about your mommy issues and I certainly don’t want to work them out in bed.
 Now that you are all grown up, you should just talk your problems out with her.